project-illium/illium-documentation/docs/api/wallet_server.md

     // attempting to decrypt each output.
 If outputs decrypt, they will be indexed so the client
     // can fetch them later.
     //
-    // To free up resources keys will automatically unregister after some time if the wallet has not
+    // To free up resources keys will automatically unregister if the wallet has not connected
-    // connected in some time.
+    // in some time.
     rpc RegisterViewKey(RegisterViewKeyRequest) returns (RegisterViewKeyResponse) {}

     // SubscribeTransactions subscribes to a stream of TransactionsNotifications that match to the